 What happens in your dreams, particularly when they’re not very literal (you’re flying, etc.), isn’t nearly as important as how your dreams feel.
 Your emotional guidance system is always valid – awake or asleep.
 You see, your dreams are manifestations, just like your physical reality.
 They’re just a kind of pre-manifestation, an indication of what going on in you vibrationally.

-Your vibration creates your reality [please read the free e-book Deliberate Receiving, if this process isn’t clear to you.
+Your vibration creates your reality [please read the free e-book 7 Steps of Manifestation, if this process isn’t clear to you.
 It explains all the basics].
 Your vibration also creates your dreams.
 They are also a type of reality, if not a physical one.
 So, if something shows up in your dreams, it means that it’s a strong component of your vibration – something that’s active within you.
 How you felt in the dream will point you towards what the vibration is about and if it’s serving you – just like when you’re awake.

 Let me give you an example.
 A few months ago, I had a terrifying dream about zombie-like creatures that were coming to get me.
 This is a bit surprising, since I actually quite like zombie movies.
 I think they’re really fun.
 But in the dream, I was terrified and woke up with a huge case of the heebie jeebies.
 I very rarely have nightmares, so when I do, I really pay attention.
 The dream was an indication that I’d activated a frequency of vulnerability.
 In fact, I was about to be hit with a huge, ugly son of a belief that I’d held onto since early childhood; one that caused me to feel incredibly vulnerable.
 I do a great deal of work to raise my vibration, which will cause lower frequencies to be brought up.
 As generally happens, when you go poking about in your psyche, a negative belief will manifest in a particularly ugly way right before you release it – almost as though it’s fighting for its little life.
 That dream was an indication of what was going on in my vibration.
 I basically manifested a dream that matched the feeling of the belief I was about to release.